DynamicTreesTeam/DynamicTrees-Traverse/README.md

     </a>
 </p>
 <br>
-Dynamic Trees compatibility add-on for Traverse.
+Dynamic Trees compatibility add-on for Traverse.<br>

-This is a fork of [odorousrex's](https://github.com/odorousrex) [original project](https://github.com/odorousrex/DynamicTreesTraverse), as it no longer works with newer versions of Dynamic Trees.
+This is a fork of [odorousrex's](https://github.com/odorousrex) [original project](https://github.com/odorousrex/DynamicTreesTraverse).

 ## Download
 Download at the [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/dynamic-trees-traverse).